mdawoud27/data_structures_and_algorithms/singly_linked_lists/README.md

 - `print.c`: Prints the values of nodes in the linked list.
 - `free.c`: Frees the memory allocated for the linked list.
 - `check_cycle.c`: Checks if the linked list is circular.
+- `is_palindrome.c`: Checks if a singly linked list is a palindrome.

 ### Compilation and Execution